VishalVedvyas/text-to-speech-webpage/README.md

 Install the necessary dependencies using - pip install -r requirements.txt

+You will need an google cloud service account to authenticate your TTS API requests.
+Follow [this](https://codelabs.developers.google.com/codelabs/cloud-text-speech-python3#3) guide to create your credentials

 Run the server using the following command - python main.py